digital-work-lab/open-source-project/index.md

 {: .info }
 > **Info**
-> We are currently updating the contents.
-The dates and times for the sessions are final for the winter semester 2024/25.
+> We are currently updating the contents for the upcoming winter semester (2024/25).
+You can find the dates and times for the sessions in the table below.

 ## Participate